MrKWatkins/ZXSpectrumNextTests/TestWritingGuidelines.md

 * code not directly related to focus of test should reuse library code as much as possible
 * keep code style clean and well commented, consider the source being also an example
 * test source should be accompanied by ReadMe.txt and produce single self-contained SNA file
+* do not edit/keep files directly in "release" folder

 ### Provide stable screen output suitable for photographing/screenshotting